bishankb/fonseka/README.md

     * Setup mailtrap for testing.

 ## Note:
-	* Add button will be disabled after the data is added.
-It will be enable on the next day.
+	* Add button will be disabled after the data is added and will be enable on the next day.
 To test it please alter the day of 'created_at' in 'routine' table.